MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

 Remove-AppxPackage -AllUsers -Package (Get-AppxPackage Microsoft.OutlookForWindows).PackageFullName
 ```

+[!Tip:]
-**Tip:** To confirm if the app is installed, check if the logs folder is present under: *%localappdata%\Microsoft\Olk\logs*.
+To confirm if the app is installed, check if the logs folder is present under: *%localappdata%\Microsoft\Olk\logs*.
 In some cases, users might not have the app installed but might see the pinned/placeholder icon in the Start menu.
 The new Outlook app is installed when users select it.
 You can manage Windows Start pins by following the instructions in [Customize the Start layout - Configure Windows](/windows/configuration/start/layout?tabs=intune-10%2Cintune-11&pivots=windows-11).
 Users might also see the new Outlook app in the Start 'recommended (Win11)/ suggested (Win10)' sections on consumer devices.

 ## Block new Outlook installation as part of Mail and Calendar deprecation